TheDessie/Parallel-Computing-Pi-Calculation/README.md

-# Parallel-Computing-Pi-Calculation
-Pi calculator in Java using multithreading techniques.
-Pi calculator in Java using multithreading techniques.
+# Pi calculator in Java using multithreading techniques.

 ## How to use
 Execute the pi.jar using the command: